 Great brands go to great lengths to know their own personalities, which target segments find them appealing, and why.
 Brand personality is not always communicated by the advertising imagery, but inevitably is hidden somewhere within the ad.
 So a “youthful”, “exciting” brand might choose a new, exciting packaging that contains sassy, witty blurbs, while a “competent” brand will choose packaging which exudes quality and confidence.

-Today’s consumers make purchases based not only on the product and price, but also on a large set of value-influencers, like politics, environmental consciousness, supporting local communities, etc. Therefore brands weave in specific, tangible promises about the product or in support of a cause that target customers care about, if the customer purchases that product.
+Today’s consumers make purchases based not only on the product and price.
+But also on a large set of value-influencers, like politics, environmental consciousness, supporting local communities, etc. Therefore brands weave in specific, tangible promises about the product or in support of a cause that target customers care about it.
+If the customer purchases that product.
 The brand promise is can be a direct message, like a promise to give a share of profits to a particular charity, or a product experience that is verifiably better than the competition.
 It could also be action-based.
-For example, the cosmetics brand “Lush” promises “environmental consciousness” and acts in accordance to that value, creating shampoo bars that need no single use plastic bottles, or encouraging users to return containers to stores in exchange for free goodies.
+For example, the cosmetics brand “Lush” promises “environmental consciousness” and acts in accordance to that value.
+Creating shampoo bars that need no single use plastic bottles, or encouraging users to return containers to stores in exchange for free goodies.

 Therefore an impactful brand promise, like any promise, has to actually be kept to be believable.
-That means brand promises aren’t about how slick the marketing copy is, but how committed the company and its employees are about living a certain set of values, because conscious consumers want partnerships with firms that care what they care about.
+That means brand promises aren’t about how slick the marketing copy is, but how committed the company and its employees are about living a certain set of values.
+That is because conscious consumers want partnerships with firms that care what they care about.

 Whereas a brand is largely in control of the personality and promise it communicates, its perception is something it earns.
 For example, the car brand Volvo has earned a perception as the car brand that values passenger safety above all else, through a hundred years of consistent commitment to creating cars with excellent safety records, and marketing copy with safety as a standard element.